-I say this because to be honest I’ve never been much of a wreck afficionado, but over the years I’ve learnt to love the wrecks of the Red Sea loads, and have developed an approach to shooting them which isn’t born within a deep understanding of triple expansion engines, portholes, and the rest of the metal work which engenders passion within the wreck diving community.
+I say this because, to be honest, I’ve never been much of a wreck aficionado, but over the years I’ve learnt to love the wrecks of the Red Sea loads, and have developed an approach to shooting them which isn’t born within a deep understanding of triple expansion engines, portholes, and the rest of the metalwork which engenders passion within the wreck diving community.

 Don’t get me wrong I’m also interested in the history and background to the wrecks, but it isn’t my driving reason for shooting them.